Arthritic Pain and Arthritis

 What is Arthritis?

-Many young people, especially those in office jobs are showing the symptoms of arthritis earlier and earlier.
+Many young people, especially those in office jobs are showing the symptoms of earlier and earlier.
 It’s a self-perpetuating cycle too, because without treatment arthritis only get worse with age.

 Sore hands?
 It could be because you’re always on the move, typing all day, moving a mouse, or worse, a trackpad.
 Using a keyboard may be essential for your livelihood so you can’t stop without quitting your job, putting your family under financial stress.